DI

 Who uses DIE ZEIT?

-Readers and subscribers use its journalism products, while advertisers, agencies, employers and marketers use its media, branded content and recruitment offerings.
+Readers and subscribers use its journalism products, while advertisers, agencies, employers, recruiters, and learning buyers use its media, recruitment, and education offerings.

 How does DIE ZEIT make money?